Saturday, June 21, 2025

 St John tells us:

-• Jesus is the Word made flesh
+• Jesus is the Word made flesh (God incarnated as a human)

 • Jesus is the Light of the world